yukoba/nd4j/getstarted.md

 ## <a id="scala">Scala</a>

-While Scala doesn't need to be installed with work with ND4J, we do have a [Scala API](http://nd4j.org/scala.html).
+While Scala doesn't need to be installed with work with ND4J, we do have a [Scala API](http://nd4j.org/scala.html) under a repository known as [ND4S](https://github.com/deeplearning4j/nd4s).

 Scala is a multiparadigm language with a strong static type system that runs on the JVM.
 As such, Scala has functional programming features similar to Scheme and Haskell as well as OOP features like Java, and its structure keeps programs concise.
 You can use Java libraries with Scala.
 There are neural net examples you can run written in Scala, and it's required for the Spark implementation.

 To test which version of Scala you have (and whether you have it at all), type the following into your command line:

 		scala -version

-To install Scala, please visit the [Scala download page](http://www.scala-lang.org/download/2.10.4.html).
+To install Scala, visit the [Scala download page](http://www.scala-lang.org/download/2.10.4.html).
 ND4J is compatible with Scala 2.10.4, and Scala is not backwards compatible.
+[Homebrew](http://brew.sh/) will help Mac users install Scala. `brew install scala` will get you the latest version, which is 2.11.x.
+To install Scala 2.10.x with Homebrew, please see [this page](https://github.com/ofishel/hb-scala-2.10.4).

 You can also work with Scala via an IntelliJ plugin.
 (To add a plugin to IntelliJ, go to the tab `IntelliJ IDEA`/`Preferences`/`IDE Setting`/`Plugins`/ and search for Scala.)

 ## <a id="canova">Canova</a>